 Day 1: Winnipeg, Manitoba

-Arrive in Winnipeg, a former fur-trading post and boomtown for the Canadian Pacific Railway, which today is the provincial capital of Manitoba on the eastern edge of the prairie.
+Arrive in Winnipeg, a former fur-trading post and boomtown for the Canadian Pacific Railway, which today is Manitoba's provincial capital on the eastern edge of the prairie.
 A transfer is included to the historic Fort Garry Hotel, a prestigious Winnipeg landmark that dates to the opening of the Canadian West.
 Meet your Expedition Leader and fellow travelers at an orientation dinner this evening.

 Day 2: Winnipeg / Churchill

 Fly to the small town of Churchill this morning.
 This hospitable outpost town, originally a Hudson's Bay Company fur-trading post, is our base for adventure.
 This evening we have a lecture on Arctic photography and our northern environs by our Expedition Leader, who is both an accomplished photographer and seasoned naturalist.

 Days 3–5: Polar Bear Photography

 Rise early to board our custom-designed Polar Rovers, which allow us to get within prime photography range of the polar bears on the open tundra.
 Although each vehicle accommodates up to 35 passengers, we take a maximum of 16, ensuring that everyone has a window seat, space for camera gear and plenty of room to shoot.
 For three full days, we spend our daylight hours on the tundra, photographing polar bears as they roam the edge of Hudson Bay waiting for the ice to freeze and the winter seal-hunting season to begin.
 From the warm interior of our Rover, we may see mothers with cubs and young adult males play-fighting.
 A large adult male may turn his attention toward us, sometimes approaching within feet or even lifting his massive paws onto the side of our vehicle to peer inside.
 The outdoor observation platform offers an open vantage point for exceptional photos.